PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_vc.rst

     2 files changed, 101 insertions(+), 128 deletions(-)

-Now is a good time explaining the advantage of distributed version control systems like git.
-Figure :ref:`figure-githubcollaborate` shows three repositories: one remote and shared in github and two local repositories by two different people.
+Now is a good time explaining the advantage of distributed version control systems like git. :numref:`figure-githubcollaborate` shows three repositories: one remote and shared in github and two local repositories by two different people.
 These two people can change the files on their local repositories without affecting the other person.
 In